ThatXliner/blog/_drafts/2020-11-9-modern-editor-war.md

 Although not being as beautiful as Atom, one might think you can customize it to remove them, right?
 Well, not exactly: VS Code's API isn't as powerful as Atom.
 You can't create a completely new component of the UI nor can you [add some epic special effects while you type](https://atom.io/packages/activate-power-mode) in VS Code.
 But, ironically, there are more packages on VS Code than on Atom.
 I guess it's due to it's rising popularity.
 Or maybe that it uses [TypeScript](https://www.typescriptlang.org) instead of [CoffeeScript](https://coffeescript.org).

-I one thing to critique though.
+I have one thing to critique though.

 Making themes in VS Code is limited to the selectors they give you.
 Although that has *some* advantages, it isn't as powerful as CSS selectors (Atom).